 Serverless API gateway

-A serverless API gateway is a centralized, fully managed entry point for serverless backend services.
-It enables developers to publish, manage, secure, and analyze APIs at global scale.
+A serverless API gateway is a centralised, fully managed entry point for serverless backend services.
+It enables developers to publish, manage, secure and analyse APIs at global scale.

 Why an end-to-end serverless platform is important

-A serverless approach offers developers, teams, and organizations a level of abstraction that enables them to minimize the time and resources invested in infrastructure management.
-Every component of an application benefits from this approach, from computing and the database engine to messaging, analytics, and AI.
-Using an end-to-end serverless platform that provides a comprehensive set of serverless technologies is the best way to ensure that the organization gains the maximum benefit from going serverless.Learn about the end-to-end Azure serverless platform
+A serverless approach offers developers, teams and organisations a level of abstraction that enables them to minimise the time and resources invested in infrastructure management.
+Every component of an application benefits from this approach, from computing and the database engine to messaging, analytics and AI.
+Using an end-to-end serverless platform that provides a comprehensive set of serverless technologies is the best way to ensure that the organisation gains the maximum benefit from going serverless.Learn about the end-to-end Azure serverless platform